SEBI permits Thomas Cook India to withdraw buyback offer

-New Delhi, Feb 11 (IANS) in a rare move, the Securities and Exchange Board of India (SEBI) has allowed Thomas Cook (India) to withdraw share buyback offer worth up to Rs 150 crore in view of the weakened financial condition of the company amid the pandemic.
+New Delhi: In a rare move, the Securities and Exchange Board of India (SEBI) has allowed Thomas Cook (India) to withdraw share buyback offer worth up to Rs 150 crore in view of the weakened financial condition of the company amid the pandemic.

 The SEBI order noted that the proposed buyback will result in an "adverse effect" on the business of the company and in turn, its shareholders.